What is a Life Coach?

 • Do you have goals you just can’t seem to reach?

-• Do you need better balance between work and life?
+• Are you seeking a better balance between work and personal life?

 • Do you have a hard time making decisions?

-• Could you use help in simplifying life?
+• Would you benefit from support in simplifying your life?

-• Do you need to improve upon relationships?
+• Are you looking to improve your relationships?

 • Are there deadlines that cause stress and make you feel like you can’t cope?

-• Would you like to identify core strengths and maximizing their potential?
+• Would you like to identify your core strengths and maximize their potential?

 • Do you have low self-esteem?